• Skip to primary navigation

 These pistachio rice noodles require mostly pantry staples, and a few items of fresh produce.
 The full list is in the recipe card, but some notes on a few of the ingredients:

-• Pistachios - the main ingredient of the recipe, and that which gives the sauce its protein.
-You want unsalted pistachios, and personally I would suggest those that have not been roasted.
+- Pistachios - the main ingredient of the recipe, you want to use unsalted pistachios, and personally I would suggest those that have not been roasted.
 Either would change the taste a great deal.

 🔪 Step by step instructions